Snow Falls In The Sierra Nevada On Summer's Last Full Day

 It was a tad unusual then to see it snowing Thursday in the Sierra Nevada, the mountain range that is shared by California and Nevada.
 It usually doesn't snow there for about another month.

-Some areas got a dusting but others got several inches of snow and the plows were called out to clear roads.
+Some areas got a dusting, but others got several inches of snow and the plows were called out to clear roads.

 Snow and hail contributed to a 16-vehicle crash on Interstate 80 near Cisco Grove, Calif.
 One man was killed and others were treated for minor injuries.

-"This is the earliest we've had this kind of snowfall," Liza Whitmore of the California Department of Transportation told the SFGate, the website of the San Francisco Chronicle.
+"This is the earliest we've had this kind of snowfall," Liza Whitmore of the California Department of Transportation told SFGate, the website of the San Francisco Chronicle.
 "Last year, the first big snowfall wasn't until the end of October.
 It's always a challenge."

 The Associated Press reports: